University of Santo Tomas College of Architecture

 The University of Santo Tomas College of Architecture is the architectural school of the University of Santo Tomas, the oldest and the largest Catholic university in Manila, Philippines.

 Established in 1930, the college is one of the first architectural schools in the Philippines.
-It is also one of the only 2 to be proclaimed as a Center of Excellence in Architecture by the Commission on Higher Education and a consistent yop performing school in the Philippine Architecture Licensure Examination.
+It is also one of the only 2 to be proclaimed as a Center of Excellence in Architecture by the Commission on Higher Education and a consistent top performing school in the Philippine Architecture Licensure Examination.

 History

 Established in 1930, it is one of the first architectural schools in the Philippines.
 It was renamed College of Architecture and Fine Arts in 1946 following the integration of Fine Arts degrees.
 The college was split in 2000, thus forming the College of Fine Arts and Design, separating the College of Architecture.
 The college was housed in the Roque Ruaño building which it shared with the Faculty of Engineering.
 It later moved in the new Beato Angelico building, together with the College of Fine Arts and Design.